Contact Us

 Certification

-Upon graduation, you will be eligible for New York State certification in TESOL, grades pre-K–12, provided you complete all other state requirements.
+When you successfully complete the program, you will receive a master’s degree and be eligible for New York State certification in English to Speakers of Other Languages (all grades), provided you complete all other state requirements.
+Read more on our Certification page

 Alumni Voices